techstartucalgary/Docs/src/events/2024-2025/demos/interim-showcase/README.md

 ### Location

-Engineering Atrium
+ENG 03

 ### Time per team

+Hard cutoff at 15mins

-7 minutes for your presentation, 3 minutes for Q&A
+Target 7 minutes for your presentation, 3 minutes for Q&A (10 minutes total - remember that your pitch going for much longer than the other teams can make it feel less focused and polished in comparison.)

 ### Dress code